angular/angular/aio/content/guide/architecture-next-steps.md

 # Next steps: tools and techniques

-After you understand the basic Angular building blocks, you can begin to learn more about the features and tools that are available to help you develop and deliver Angular applications.
+After you understand the basic Angular building blocks, you can learn more about the features and tools that can help you develop and deliver Angular applications.

 * Work through the [Tour of Heroes](tutorial/index) tutorial to get a feel for how to fit the basic building blocks together to create a well-designed application.